20

 Made a prototype initially using flooring vinyl.

 But the real thing was made using Oceano coloured Maremma leatherv from Tuscany (from Conceria Puccini I believe) sourced from Tatra Leather and using Vinymo thread.
 Been trying that thread for the last little while and I’m liking it.
-Got some from Etsy and ordered a kilometre or so of it after working with it for a bit.… Read the rest
+Got some from Etsy and ordered a kilometre or so of it after working with it for a bit.
+The 100m spools from Etsy and the like are nice because you can pick out a colour for just one project instead of having to get a kilometre or more of the stuff.

 Treading water